Harmonic oscillator

 In classical mechanics, a harmonic oscillator is a system that, when displaced from its equilibrium position, experiences a restoring force F proportional to the displacement x:

 where k is a positive constant.

+The harmonic oscillator model is important in physics, because any mass subject to a force in stable equilibrium acts as a harmonic oscillator for small vibrations.
+Harmonic oscillators occur widely in nature and are exploited in many manmade devices, such as clocks and radio circuits.

 If F is the only force acting on the system, the system is called a simple harmonic oscillator, and it undergoes simple harmonic motion: sinusoidal oscillations about the equilibrium point, with a constant amplitude and a constant frequency (which does not depend on the amplitude).

 If a frictional force (damping) proportional to the velocity is also present, the harmonic oscillator is described as a damped oscillator.
 Depending on the friction coefficient, the system can: